 Skip to main content

-When you provide a value directly to a text field (without explicit operators like $phrase or $fuzzy), the search engine applies smart matching to find the most relevant results.
-This behavior varies based on the input format.
+When you provide a value directly to a field (without explicit operators like $phrase or $fuzzy), the search engine applies smart matching.
+The behavior depends on the field type:

 Single-Word Values